 These lenders are more likely to accept people with a poor credit rating and tend to offer more flexibility on affordability assessments.

 But they do tend to charge higher-than-average interest and require larger deposits.
-In many cases, they may require a loan-to-value ratio of 80% or lower, meaning you would have to provide at least a 20% deposit.
+In many cases (though not all), they may require a loan-to-value ratio of 80% or lower, meaning you would have to provide at least a 20% deposit.

 Bad-credit mortgage lenders

-Our table shows a number of specialist lenders in the UK market and their criteria for people with bad credit, CCJs, IVAs or bankruptcies
+Our table shows different lenders' rules around bad-credit mortgages, including their criteria for people with bad credit, CCJs, IVAs or bankruptcies: